dmentipl/dmentipl.github.io/index.rst

 Data
 ----

-I make datasets relating to my work available on `figshare
+I have made datasets relating to my work available on `figshare
 <https://figshare.com/authors/Daniel_Mentiplay/7505300>`__.

 Of particular interest may be the two datasets relating to the TW Hya work: one